RajVekariya0/RajsBookStore001/README.txt

 RUN THE PPLICATION AND GOT ERROR
 Error	CS0234	The type or namespace name 'Data' does not exist in the namespace 'RajsBookStore' (are you missing an assembly reference?)
 RajsBookStore	C:\Users\W0802730\Source\Repos\RajVekariya0\RajsBookStore\Startup.cs	10	Active

+commited on github

+0300 PM
+Moved models folder into RajsBookStore.Models and develed the original once.
+CHnaged namespace in Models>> ErrorViewModels.cs

+Modify Views > Shared >Error.cshtml
+added project references .DataAccess and .Models changed name of Models and made it Viewmodels.

+removed using statement
+modified Startup.cs file deleted line number 10 wich was""using RajsBookStore.Data;""

+Clean, rebuild and build the application is runnig well.. time to commit on git hub
+0338 PM